 Good to know

-- Harry Cole tree was the highest plant upto 1988-89.
+- Harry Cole tree was the highest plant up to 1988-89.

 - Insoluble substances if added can not alter the osmotic potential.
 Only soluble substances can.

 Water is absorbed by the plant through the root.
 The absorbed water is transported to the leaf and ultimately passed out to the atmosphere through the stomata.
-The water molecules inside the plant both in shoot and root create a water column.
-As the water potential is low out in the atmosphere, each time water hydrogen bond breaks down in the stomata and a molecule is released in the atmosphere.
-Thus a tension (from top to bottom) is created in the chain and so another molecule is added in the other end of the water column at the root hair.
+The water molecules inside the plant both in the shoot and root create a water column.
+As the water potential is low out in the atmosphere, each time a water hydrogen bond breaks down in the stomata and a molecule is released in the atmosphere.
+Thus tension (from top to bottom) is created in the chain and so another molecule is added to the other end of the water column at the root hair.
 In this way, the system continues…..

-Driving force in this mechanism is the evaporation of water from the surface of the leaf (transpiration).
+The driving force in this mechanism is the evaporation of water from the surface of the leaf (transpiration).
 The evaporation causes tension which results in the pull of the water column and ultimately water comes out of the stomata.